American Income Life Insurance Company: Are They Legitimate?

 American Income Life Insurance - Cons

-American Income Life agents are recruited to sell ONLY AIL products.
-If you’re interested in quotes from multiple carriers, an AIL agent won’t be able to help you accomplish this.
+American Income Life agents are recruited to ONLY SELL AIL products.
+If you’re interested in quotes from multiple carriers, they won’t be able to help you accomplish this.
 Not to mention, many captive American Income Life brokers are focused more on recruiting than selling life insurance.

 Always work with an experienced independent life insurance agent who has access to the best life insurance companies in Canada.